Adrien Brody: 2014–present: Resurgence and expansion

-In 2014, Brody collaborated again with Wes Anderson in the Academy Award-winning The Grand Budapest Hotel, where he played the villain Dmitri.
+In 2014, Brody collaborated again with Wes Anderson in the Academy Award–winning The Grand Budapest Hotel, where he played the villain Dmitri.
 He received an Emmy Award nomination for Outstanding Lead Actor in a Miniseries or in a Movie for portraying the title character in Houdini, a History Channel miniseries.
 The same year, Brody was cast as the title role of Lee Tamahori's action epic Emperor, about a young woman seeking revenge for the execution of her father by Holy Roman Emperor Charles V, opposite Sophie Cookson.
 The movie was finished and screened at Cannes in 2017 but its release has been held up by legal challenges.

 In 2015, he starred as Tiberius in the Chinese film Dragon Blade, which grossed $54.8 million in its opening week in China.
 He also received the Cinema Vanguard award at the San Diego Film Festival the same year.
 In 2017, it was announced that he would join the cast of the fourth season of the BBC crime drama Peaky Blinders.
 On August 4, 2017, he received the Leopard Club Award at the Locarno Festival.
 The Leopard Club Award pays homage to a major film personality whose work has made a lasting impact on the collective imagination.
 In 2019, Brody left Paradigm to sign with CAA Creative Artists Agency.
 In 2021, he received the Vanguard Award at SCAD's Savannah Film Festival.

 Brody at the Donmar Warehouse in 2024.

 In 2024, Brody starred in Brady Corbet's The Brutalist, replacing Joel Edgerton in the lead role and joining an ensemble cast consisting of Felicity Jones, Guy Pearce, Joe Alwyn, Jonathan Hyde, Emma Laird, and Peter Polycarpou.
 Brody's performance in the film as the Hungarian-Jewish Holocaust survivor László Tóth was critically acclaimed, with many critics praising his subtlety and stating that it was his finest performance since The Pianist.
 For his performance he won the Oscar, BAFTA, Golden Globe, and Critics Choice Award.

 Brody starred in a stage play, The Fear of 13, written by Lindsey Ferrentino, at the Donmar Warehouse in London in October–November 2024.
 The play is based on the true story of Nick Yarris, an exonerated death-row inmate from Pennsylvania.
 For his performance he was nominated for the Laurence Olivier Award for Best Actor.
+He reprised the role in 2026 on Broadway acting alongside Tessa Thompson at the James Earl Jones Theatre.